What is Neuro-affirming Practice?

 4. Avoidance of Harmful Practices:

-5. Sensory and Emotional Acknowledgment:
+5. Sensory and Emotional Acknowledgement:

 6. Collaboration and Consent: